JanCBrammer/biopeaks/README.md

 (if you chose any statistics for saving).
 The statistics will be saved to a file with the same name as the biosignal file, with a "_stats" extension.
-Once all dialogs are closed, `biopeaks` loops over all files in the batch and performs the following actions for each of them: loading the biosignal, identifying the peaks, calculating the statistics and finally saving the desired data (peaks and/or statistics).
+Once all dialogs are closed, `biopeaks` carries out the following actions for each file in the batch: loading the biosignal, identifying the peaks, calculating the statistics and finally saving the desired data (peaks and/or statistics).
 Note that nothing will be shown in the **datadisplay** while the batch is processed.
 You can keep track of the progress by looking